 For more advanced use cases, vmprof can be invoked and controlled from within the program using the given API.

 VMProf runs on x86_64 and x86.
 It supports Linux, Mac OS X and Windows running CPython 2.7, 3.4, 3.5 and PyPy 4.1+.

 pip install vmprof

-Since it installs a wheel with libunwind shared objects, you need a recent version of pip.
+PyPi ships wheels with libunwind shared objects (this means you need a recent version of pip).

 sudo apt-get install python-dev